huggingface/datasets/docs/source/dataset_script.rst

 * Generate samples.
 * Test if your dataset was generated correctly.
 * Create a Dataset card.
-* Upload a dataset to the Hugging Face Hub or Github.
+* Upload a dataset to the Hugging Face Hub or GitHub.

 Open the `SQuAD dataset loading script <https://github.com/huggingface/datasets/blob/master/datasets/squad/squad.py>`_ template to follow along on how to share a dataset.